-- Downtown Boise employment is forecast to almost double by 2040, and downtown population is forecast to double and reach 10,000 by 2050. - Even with the significant employment growth in Caldwell, Nampa, and other areas downtown Boise employment is forecast to grow by 61,000 in 2050 and to represent about 10% of regional employment. - Downtown Boise will continue to be the major business, governmental, cultural, and educational center for southwest Idaho.
+- Downtown Boise employment is forecast to grow by half by 2040, and downtown population is forecast to double and reach 10,000. - Even with the significant employment growth in Caldwell, Nampa, and other areas, downtown Boise employment is forecast to exceed 50,000 by 2040 and to represent about 10% of regional employment. - Downtown Boise will continue to be the major business, governmental, cultural, and educational center for southwest Idaho.